pa11y/pa11y-dashboard/README.md

 Useful Resources
 -------
-* [Setting up An Accessibility Dashboard from Scratch with Pa11y on DigitialOcean][resource-una-k]
+* [Setting up An Accessibility Dashboard from Scratch with Pa11y on DigitalOcean][resource-una-k]

 Support and Migration